Arley House and Gardens: Gardens and arboretum

 The gardens and arboretum lie to the north-west of the house.
 Of the four compartments of the kitchen gardens, dating from the 18th and 19th centuries, the south-east compartment was developed in the 1960s into the Italian garden.

 The magnolia garden, created in the 1960s, lies to the north of the kitchen gardens.
 It has twelve varieties of magnolia.

 The arboretum, area 7.6 ha, lies west of the kitchen gardens, and has more than 300 species of trees.
-The planting of tree began in the early 19th century; ater 1852, when the Woodward family purchased the property, many more were added.
+The planting of tree began in the early 19th century; after 1852, when the Woodward family purchased the property, many more were added.
 In the 20th century more trees were planted, a laburnum arch was created, also a heather garden and a camelia avenue.
 The laburnum arch, extended to 65 metres in 2013, is said to be the longest in Britain.
 Particularly notable among the tree species is a Sorbus domestica, grown about 1820 from the only specimen recorded wild in Britain.